acl-org/emnlp-2023/_pages/faq.md

 Q: I just finished my work and want to consider submiting it to EMNLP.
 Shall I submit it to ARR in the Jun cycle or directly to the conference?
 {: .question}
 A: You can choose either mode.
-However, if you choose to submit to ARR, and cannot get meta review by Jul 24th, then you might risk not being able to commit to EMNLP.
+However, if you choose to submit to ARR, and cannot get meta review by August 22, then you might risk not being able to commit to EMNLP.
 However, given that there is more than 2months before the deadline, it is likely that you will get your reviews by then!
 {: .answer}

 Q: Can I submit my paper back to ARR after being rejected from EMNLP?
 {: .question}
-A: A paper may not be simultaneously under review through ARR and EMNLP 2022.
+A: A paper may not be simultaneously under review through ARR and EMNLP 2023.
 In addition, a paper that has received reviews through ARR and then separately receives reviews from EMNLP will not be eligible for resubmission to ARR, per [ARR's rules](https://aclrollingreview.org/organizers).
 {: .answer}

-Q: I intend to commit from ARR by July 24.
-Can my submission be put to arXiv by June 24?
+Q: Do I have to submit my abstract to OpenReview if I commit from ARR?
 {: .question}
-A: Yes you can do that.
-Due to several similar inquries we decided to allow two separate anonimity deadlines for direct submission and for ARR comissions, respectively, both for one month.
-{: .answer}

-Q: Do I have to submit my abstract to SOFTCONF if I commit from ARR?
-{: .question}
 A: No you do not have to.
-Just commit directly after Jun 25 through the same SOFTCONF system.
+Just commit directly after Jun 23.
 We will make the submission page ready after the direct submission deadline.
 {: .answer}

 Q: Why does my draft not pass the formality test by using the standard conference template and ACL Pubcheck?